mtps3/Mtps3.github.io/_posts/2016-11-14-training-ructfe-pwn.md

 ### Roadmap:

-0. Organizational Matters
+0. Organizational Matters <br>
-    0. Christmas Celebration
+    a.
+Christmas Celebration
-1. Lessons Learned RuCTFe 2016
+1. Lessons Learned RuCTFe 2016 <br>
-    0. Short recap: how was it for each Fuzzy?
+    a.
+Short recap: how was it for each Fuzzy? <br>
-    1. What went well?
+    b.
+What went well? <br>
-    2. What did go wrong & where do we see room for improvements?
+    c.
+What did go wrong & where do we see room for improvements? <br>
 3. Pwning with creed et al.

 If you have any questions, don't hesitate to ask.